 What Causes Osteomyelitis?

 As with any infection, the spread of germs to a vulnerable area is usually the culprit for causing osteomyelitis.
-A patient may contract osteomyelitis during orthopedic surgery, especially if hardware is used to fix a fractured bone.
-Osteomyelitis can also occur if bacteria from major local infections such as cellulitis or necrotizing fasciitis enter the blood stream.
+A patient may contract osteomyelitis during orthopedic surgery, especially if the hardware is used to fix a fractured bone.
+Osteomyelitis can also occur if bacteria from major local infections such as cellulitis or necrotizing fasciitis enter the bloodstream.
 Perhaps unsurprisingly, one of the most common sources of osteomyelitis is staphylococcus aureus, which are bacteria commonly found on skin and mucous membranes.
 If an injury results in broken or punctured skin, staphylococcus aureus has a direct pathway into the body.
 This means that deep puncture wounds like dog bites can lead to osteomyelitis if not properly treated.

 Once the bone is infected, white blood cells are attracted to the infected area.
-In an attempt to kill the infection, these cells (called leukocytes) release enzymes that actually attempt to destroy the bone.
+In an attempt to kill the infection, these cells (called leukocytes) release enzymes that attempt to destroy the bone.
 Since bones are highly vascular, pus from the immediate infection disrupts the blood flow to local vessels causing bone death.
 Luckily, the human immune system fights bone death by sending osteoblasts to repair the damaged bone.